cs573-21s/02-datavis-7ways/README.md

 Assignment 2 - Data Visualization, 7 Ways
 ===

-Now that you have successfully made a "visualization" of shapes and lines using d3, your next assignment is to successfully make a *actual visualization*...
+Now that you have successfully made a "visualization" of shapes and lines using d3, your next assignment is to successfully make an *actual visualization*...
 7 times.

 The goal of this project is to gain experience with as many data visualization libraries, languages, and tools as possible.